4g3nt81lly/logic-util/README.md

 An easy-to-use utility for propositional logic written in vanilla Python.

 ## 🤔&ensp;Why?
-Let's admit it, anyone would find truth tables and equivalency/validity tests tedious, especially when it comes to something like this:
+Let's admit it, anyone would find equivalency/validity tests with truth tables tedious, especially when it comes to something like this:

 $(a\lor\neg c)\veebar(\neg b\lor c)\equiv\left(\neg a\land(\neg b\to c))\lor(a\land\neg(b\to c)\right)$

 (okay for those of who don't think this is a hard proof, you guys rock)

-I grew weary of doing long-winded truth tables just to verify if I had done the proof right, so I decided to write a tool that does the dirty work for me.
+I grew weary of doing long-winded truth tables to verify if I had done a proof right, so I decided to write a tool that does the dirty work for me.

-I find this quite handy as I use it occasionally to see if my "logic" is right, and I think it may benefit propositional logic learners out there, so here we are!
+I use it occasionally to check if my "logic" is right, and I think it may benefit many propositional logic learners out there!

 **Scenarios:**